 Many of the campaigns are led by National Office, but with services, care and support varying so much by region and county, there are local campaigns we need to take on too.
 This is just some of what we’ve been up recently.

 There is an on-going campaign across the country to secure better service and provision for communication aids.
 Surrey and Sussex were highlighted as one of the most concerning areas in England with regard to access to Augmentative and Alternative Communication (AAC).
-Led by our brilliant Campaign Contact, Liam Dwyer, we’ve lobbied local MPs, empowered those MPs to raise concerns to NHS England, given evidence to an All-Party Parliamentary Group before they submitted a report that was discussed in the House of Commons and much more.
+Led by our brilliant Campaign Contact, David Setters, we’ve lobbied local MPs, empowered those MPs to raise concerns to NHS England, given evidence to an All-Party Parliamentary Group before they submitted a report that was discussed in the House of Commons and much more.
 Progress has been seen with a report presented by NHS England’s office for Surrey, Sussex & Kent in October updating us on the improvements being made.